LoShan17/performative-challenge/README.md

 -   Finnhub Integration:
     After considering a few financial data APIs, I wanted to try Finnhub: https://finnhub.io/ .
     It has generous free tiers on basic data endpoints and a wrapper api for several programming languages, (including PHP!, which is not that common...)
-    After trying in 5 minutes in python successfully, I tried to integrate it with Laravel backend and things strated to go wrong.
+    After trying in 5 minutes in python successfully, I tried to integrate it with Laravel backend and things started to go wrong.
 Surprisingly the wrapper API is still dependent on an old version of GuzzleHttp, that created a chain of conflicts just adding the package with: `composer require finnhub/client:1.1.17`

-    I found a few people running into the same blocker and decided to point to one of their forks.
-Surprisingly even though some PR were raised to update the wrapper they were never merged and the PHP wrapper seems abandoned. manual changes to composer.json as below:
+    Googling, I found a few people running into the same blocker and decided to point to one of their forks.
+Surprisingly even though some PR were raised to update the wrapper on master, they were never merged and the PHP wrapper seems not maintained. manual changes to composer.json as below:

     "repositories" : [{"type": "git", "url": "https://github.com/dorqa95/finnhub-php"}],